The Interfaith Hospitality Network

 Short-term Temporary Shelter

-Safe, comfortable sleeping rooms are provided to Family Promise guest families for a week at a time at the physical facilities of one of the member congregations of our Interfaith Hospitality Network.
-Volunteer members of the hosting congregation, with their support congregation partners, provide three meals and evening hospitality to the families while they are at the facilities of the hosting congregation.
-Family Promise staff provides training for volunteers, organizational support, and monitors the interaction between guest families and hosting congregation volunteers.
+Safe, comfortable sleeping rooms are provided to IHN guest families for one week at a time at the physical facilities of one of our faith community partner congregations.
+Volunteers of the hosting congregation, with supporting congregation partners, provide meals and evening hospitality to the guest families.
+Guest families in the program are not allowed to have outside guests, for the safety and confidentiality of other guest families.
+We like to keep our network and families safe, together.
+Family Promise staff provide training and support between guest families and hosting congregational volunteers.

 Family Promise of Colorado Springs is well known and respected within the Colorado Springs/El Paso County community.
-As a result, we receive many phone calls or drop-in contacts for various types of assistance.
-For those who require assistance that we do not provide every effort is made to connect them to the agency that is most appropriate to providing the requested assistance.
-It is not unusual for Family Promise to receive scores of phone calls and dozens of drop-in contacts each month.
+As a result, we receive many contacts for various types of assistance.
+For those who require assistance that we do not provide, every effort is made to connect them to a local agency that is most appropriate to providing the requested assistance.
+It is not unusual for Family Promise to receive scores of contacts each month and connect those individuals with appropriate resources.

 The family services manager provides simple and practical techniques to help parents to reduce their stress and improve communication with their children.
 Practical tools and techniques that help adults achieve respectful, healthy relationships with their children are discussed.